NC Countdown to College FAQs

 The RDS is a centralized service to determine if a student qualifies for in-state tuition at NC public colleges and universities and is eligible for NC state grant consideration at all NC colleges and universities.
-For more information see the Top10ToKnow.
+Learn more Before you Begin.

 Any undergraduate or graduate student applying for admission, readmission, or transfer to a state-supported college or university and claiming residency must use RDS for residency determination.

 Additionally, students applying to, or enrolled at, a North Carolina Independent College or University who wishes to be considered for a North Carolina state grant must use RDS to determine residency prior to consideration.

 A detailed listing of when to use RDS is listed in the Tuition Benefits section under What to Know.